 The Department of Counselor Education has adopted the Counselor Preparation Comprehensive Examination (CPCE) as one of its graduation requirements.
-The CPCE is required of all degree-seeking students.
+The CPCE is required of all degreeseeking students.
 It is designed as a summative evaluation that measures the pertinent and professional relevant knowledge students have obtained during their counselor preparation program at Stetson University.
 The CPCE reflects the eight core curriculum areas approved by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 Students should plan to sit for the CPCE when the majority of their coursework is completed toward the end of Practicum.
+Students may take the exam prior to their Practicum term if all core courses are completed.
 This national examination is researched, developed, and distributed by the Research and Assessment Corporation for Counseling (RACC) in conjunction with the Center for Credentialing and Education (CCE).
 Both the RACC and CCE are affiliates of the National Board for Certified Counselors (NBCC) which is the historical credentialing body for counselors.
 The CPCE was developed in response to requests from counselor educators for a graduate counseling program exit exam.
 The purpose of the CPCE is to assess counseling student's knowledge of counseling information, provide feedback that can be used in program and curriculum development, and give the student a simulated experience for taking the national certification exam.
-Benefits of the CPCE include providing students with comparative strength and weakness feedback relative to the 8 CACREP common-core areas; providing a more psychometrically sound Master's comprehensive exam; and providing comparison of our program to national data.
+Benefits of the CPCE include providing students with comparative strength and weakness feedback relative to the 8 CACREP common-core areas; providing a more psychometrically sound master's comprehensive exam; and providing comparison of our program to national data.

-There is a fee and non-negotiable deadlines for application and completion of the CPCE.
+There is a fee and non-negotiable deadline for application and completion of the CPCE.
 Be sure to check the website and/or the office for dates, deadlines, and applications.
 The following FAQs further clarify the procedures: